 Having a history of making payments on time for your bills is another factor that contributes to your credit score.
 If you’ve neglected to make payments on time, these can add up and impact your rating.

 Another consideration is your debt to income ratio, or DTI.
 To determine this, take all of your monthly debt payments divided by your gross monthly income.
 If you are thinking of taking a personal loan out in future, many lenders suggest that a ratio of no more than 28% is ideal to be considered for a loan with good rates.

 Another way to figure out how to get out of debt is to talk to an attorney.
 An attorney can help you figure out what you can do to avoid bankruptcy and prevent your creditors from filing charges against you.

-Bankruptcy is always an option, but there are many ways that you can get out of it without filing it.
+Bankruptcy is always an option, but there are many ways that you can get out of it without filling it.
 With the right plan, it is possible to rid yourself of debt without risking everything you’ve worked for and saved.
 Sometimes a debt consolidation loan, if an option, is a better decision.
-Or speak with an expert on credit counselling.
+Or speak with an expert on credit counseling.